jmac97/Music-Explorer/README.md

 This is my EE551 Engineering Python final project

 ## Introduction
-The purpose of this project is to have users experience new music that they wouldn't normally pursue by introducing them to new artists and genres.
-The user will input a playlist name and their Spotify log-in information.
-From there, the program will create a Spotify playlist of songs with less than or equal to 150,000 listens.
-These songs that the program will aggregate will be cross referenced with the user's Spotify data to make sure that the music doesn't match with the users current music taste.
+The purpose of this project is to have users experience new music by introducing them to artists and songs that are similar to their favorite artists.
+The user will input their Spotify information and their favorite artist.
+From there, the program will generate similar songs to that artist.
+The user will then have the oppurtunity to either turn the list of songs into a playlist or make a new list.

 ## Architecture Features (Basic Idea)
   * Interface with Spotify API